Join Us at the Work-In

 We further demand that, because segregated fees present an undue financial burden on graduate student workers, that the Graduate School cover all or partial segregated fee charges.

-On Thursday, March 22 TAA members organized a demonstration where we delivered the petition signatures of the over 1000 graduate employees — one third of the graduate assistants on campus — which had been collected in the preceding two weeks to campus administrators.
-If you or a colleague has not yet signed the petition please do so.
+On Thursday, March 22, TAA members organized a demonstration where we delivered the petition signatures of more than 1,000 graduate employees—one-third of the graduate assistants on campus—which had been collected in the preceding two weeks to campus administrators.
+A dozen grads shared personal stories of hardship imposed by mandatory fees with the Dean of the Grad School, the Vice Chancellor for Finance and Administration, and the Bursar.

 Through a 2013 agreement between the UW-Madison administration and the Teaching Assistants Association graduate student union, graduate students currently have until after receipt of their third paycheck each semester to pay their respective mandatory segregated fees ($630/semester) and international student fees ($100/semester).